IotMqttSampleAzureIotHub

 CA certificate

-When establishing a connection to the Microsoft Azure IoT Hub via MQTT, the specification of a CA certificate is mandatory.
-The Baltimore Cyber Trust Root CA can be used as CA certificate.
-The corresponding public key can be extracted from the Microsoft Windows certificate console (Start > Run > mmc.exe, then add the SnapIn certificate).
-The Baltimore CA can then be found under the heading Trusted Root Certification Authorities.
+In most cases, the associated public key of the respective root CA can be extracted from the Microsoft Windows Certificate Console (Start > Run > mmc.exe, then add the SnapIn "Certificates").
+The root CA can then be found under the heading Trusted Root Certification Authorities.
+See also screenshot below for comparison.

 IotMqttSampleAzureIotHub 6: